Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 Generally speaking, a B2 visa denial (absent any fraud or misrepresentation) should not prejudice your application for a Green Card.

-What documents should you take to increase the chance of you obtaining a B2 visa while the I-130 is pending?
+What documents should you take to increase the chance of obtaining a B2 visa while the I-130 is pending?

 Step 1: Take a digital snapshot of each candidate.